clutchwave/mikeroberto-blog/src/data/post/2019/soybean-oil-gut-microbiome.md

 ---
 publishDate: 2019-02-21
 title: "Soybean Oil WRECKS the Gut Microbiome..
 But They Won't Tell You That"
+excerpt: "Soybean Oil has been shown to damage the gut microbiome in a new 6 month research study in China.
+But that's not exactly how they're positioning it..."
 category: "Diet Research"
 tags:
   - "Alistipes"